 Chimneys and fireplaces

-- Block the chimney of unused fireplaces - a rubbish bag filled with shredded newspapers works well.
+- Block chimneys of unused fireplaces - a rubbish bag filled with shredded newspapers works well.
 Make sure the bag is very obvious so no one tries to light a fire in a blocked chimney.

 Ceilings and floors